pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Type: String
 - Default value: ""
-- For LDAP SASL authentication, the password used to login to the LDAP server to search users.
+- For LDAP SASL authentication, this variable specifies the password used to log in to the LDAP server to search users.

 ### authentication_ldap_sasl_ca_path <span class="version-mark">New in v7.1.0</span>